fivunlm/spr-es/README.md

 │ SCISSORS      │ SCISSORS                │ SCISSORS     │        0 │ False   │
 ╘═══════════════╧═════════════════════════╧══════════════╧══════════╧═════════╛
 ```
+It is used to predict the next user choice.
 As this is a simple and known domain we are able to define and see the entire rules table.

 This was inpired by the book **Inteligencia Artificial** `ISBN 978-987-1347-51-3`